Favorite Post #13 - Jesus Warned Us

 2. That we will believe in Elohim and be obedient to His Torah (His Laws)

 Yeshua tried to warn us.
-He came to correctly teach the Torah - the way of loving and serving HaShem (G-d).
+He came to teach the Torah correctly, the way of loving and serving HaShem (G-d).
 Only He knew we would not listen.
-Remember when He says:
+Remember when he says:

-Luke 19:41-44 "Now as He drew near, He saw the city (Jerusalem) and wept over it saying, 'If you had known, even you, especially in this your day, the things that make for your peace (shalom)!
+Luke 19:41-44 "Now as he drew near, he saw the city (Jerusalem) and wept over it, saying, 'If you had known, even you, especially in this your day, the things that make for your peace (shalom)!
 But now they are hidden from your eyes.
-For days will come upon you when your enemies will build an embankment around you, surround you and close you in on every side and level you, and your children within you, to the ground; and they will not leave in you one stone upon another (including the Temple) because you did not know the time of your Visitation.'"
+For days will come upon you when your enemies will build an embankment around you, surround you and close you in on every side and level you, and your children within you, to the ground; and they will not leave in you one stone upon another (including the Temple) because you did not know the time of your visitation.'"